creativogee/nest-cron-manager/README.md

   constructor() {}

   onModuleInit() {
-    // Bind all methods to the class instance
-    // This is necessary to ensure that the `this` context is maintained bindMethods(this);
+    // This is important to ensure that the `this` context is preserved bindMethods(this);
   }